The Numbers Speak: LinkedIn as a B2B Performance Driver

 Common Mistakes to Avoid

-- Ignoring intent signals: failing to react to key moments means missing a hot opportunity.
+- Ignoring intent signals: failing to act on key moments means losing the window when a message would actually land.

-- Automating indiscriminately: too much automation kills personalization, and LinkedIn penalizes abuse.
+- Automating indiscriminately: heavy automation kills personalization, and LinkedIn penalizes abuse.

-- Not measuring or iterating: without clear KPIs or a connected CRM, optimization is impossible.
+- Not measuring or iterating: without clear KPIs and a connected CRM, you can’t tell what’s working.

 Essential Tools for Structuring Your LinkedIn Prospecting

-- Waalaxy: LinkedIn automation (profile visits, invitations, messages)
+- Waalaxy: LinkedIn automation for profile visits, invitations, and messages

 Tracking and Analyzing Your Performance

-LinkedIn prospecting must be accompanied by rigorous tracking to adjust campaigns and improve results.
-Here are the key metrics to monitor:
+LinkedIn prospecting needs rigorous tracking to improve over time.
+Here are the key metrics to watch:

 - Connection rate (invitations accepted)